The Same Old Story

 S1E10 - Safe

-• WALTER in 'The Same Old Story': "You have no idea where I've hidden things!"
+"You have no idea where I've hidden things!"

-In 'Safe' the Fringe team learns that Walter has hid pieces of a machine in safety deposit boxes around New England.
+In "Safe" the Fringe team learns that Walter has hid pieces of a machine in safety deposit boxes around New England.

-• WALTER in 'The Same Old Story': "It's one of the inherent pitfalls of being a scientist.
+"It's one of the inherent pitfalls of being a scientist.
 Trying to maintain that distinction between God's domain and our own.
 Sometimes I forget myself, but then you already know that.
 If you've read my file then you know the truth about Peter's medical history."

-Walter elaborates on Peter's medical history in 'Safe' when he discusses the device he made to help save Peter which the villains try to steal to free David Robert Jones.
+Walter elaborates on Peter's medical history in "Safe" when he discusses the device he made to help save Peter which the villains try to steal to free David Robert Jones.

-• MASSIVE DYNAMIC TECHNICIAN in 'Safe': "We managed to resolve the last image in Agent Scott's optic nerve before he died."
+"We managed to resolve the last image in Agent Scott's optic nerve before he died."

-This is the same technique Walter used on one of the victims in 'The Same Old Story'.
+This is the same technique Walter used on one of the victims in "The Same Old Story".

 Divider